We have extensive information on our website and in our FAQs, but if you can't find what you're looking for feel free to

-We will make hydrogen using an electrolyser, which splits water into hydrogen and oxygen using electricity.
+We will make hydrogen using an electrolyser, which splits water into hydrogen and oxygen using renewable electricity.
 The process by which this occurs is known as electrolysis.
 The electrolysis process separates the atoms of hydrogen and oxygen which are then reformed back into water vapour when you burn it, releasing energy as heat.

 This process has been around for a long time, first appearing in the 1800s and electrolysers are in used around the world today.

 The key piece of equipment at HyP SA is the 1.25MW Siemens PEM (Proton Exchange Membrane) electrolyser.
 This equipment uses electricity to split water into hydrogen and oxygen.
 Siemens has installed a number of these units across the world.
 These units are efficient and reliable, produce high purity hydrogen, and are low maintenance.

 Other equipment at Tonsley include: